 A well-prepared entering Ph.D. student should be able to complete the program in five or six years.
 During the first year, students normally take courses in macro and micro theory to prepare for the comprehensive exams taken at the end of the first year, as well as courses in econometrics.
-The second year is spent taking courses in two fields of specialization chosen by the student, plus at least one additional supporting course.
-Many second-year classes include term papers or research proposals, which can be the springboard for papers due in the third year.
+The second year is spent taking courses in two fields of specialization chosen by the student, plus an additional supporting course.
+Students take two additional supporting courses in the third year.
+Many field classes include term papers or research proposals, which can be the springboard for papers due in the third year.

-Students are required to turn in a research paper in a relevant field by the start of the third year.
-Students should consult with faculty on this paper in the spring semester of the second year, and should work on this paper in the summer after the second year.
+Students must turn in a research paper in a relevant field at the start of the third year.
+Students should consult with faculty on this paper in the spring semester of the second year, and work on this paper in the following summer.
 The rest of the third year is spent finishing course work and field requirements, and making progress on the doctoral dissertation.
 Students must write a second satisfactory paper by the end of their third year.
 Students are expected to meet with faculty to discuss this paper early in the third year.
-Some fields also require a field exam instead of or in addition to the field paper; field exams are typically taken following the second year.
-Even if a field does not have a paper requirement, students in all fields are still subject to the third-year paper requirements.
+Some fields also require a field exam; field exams are typically taken following the second year.
+Even if a field does not have a paper requirement, students in all fields are still subject to the summer paper and third-year paper requirements.
 Field requirements are listed at the back of this handbook.

-Grad students participate in two research workshops.
-Students begin formally registering for these workshops in the 3rd year, and are encouraged to attend workshops prior to the 3rd year.
+Grad students are expected to participate actively in two research workshops starting in the third year, and are encouraged to attend prior to the 3rd year.
 The field (800-level) workshops feature invited speakers.
-Students should register for and attend the workshop in their major field.
-Funded students are generally expected to register for one 800-level workshop each semester starting in their third year, and all students (funded or not) must register for and receive a satisfactory grade in an 800-level workshop in at least two semesters prior to receiving their Ph.D.
+Students should attend the workshop in their major field.
+Funded students should register for an 800-level workshop whenever they have sufficient tuition remission available, starting in the third year.
+All students (funded or not) must register for and receive a satisfactory grade in an 800-level workshop in at least two semesters prior to receiving their Ph.D.
 Detailed registration guidelines can be found below.

-In addition, students in the third year and up attend a weekly lunchtime "brownbag" workshop, where students present work in progress to fellow students and to faculty.
-Econ 708 is the brownbag for micro students, and is often split into two sections, one for micro theory, industrial organization and behavioral economics, and the other for labor, public and development economics.
-Econ 709 is the workshop for macro and international economics.
-Funded students are expected to register for and participate in one brownbag each semester starting their third year.
+In addition, students in the third year and up are expected to attend a weekly lunchtime "brownbag" workshop, at which students present work in progress to students and faculty.
+Econ 708 is the micro brownbag, and is split into two sections, one for micro theory, industrial organization and behavioral economics, and the other for labor, public and development economics.
+Econ 709 is the brownbag for macro and international economics.
 Students should make at least one brownbag presentation per year, starting in their third year, although students can present earlier if they are making early progress on research.
+Funded students should register for 708 or 709 if they have sufficient tuition remission, starting in the third year.

-Students are expected defend a dissertation proposal by the end of the fourth year.
+Students are expected to defend a dissertation proposal by the end of the fourth year.
 The proposal defense is made before a committee consisting of three faculty advisors, one or more of whom must be designated as the committee chair.
 Your advisors will usually be drawn from your major research field or closely related fields.